CleverTap/clevertap-ios-sdk/README.md

     ![plist account values](http://staging.support.wizrocket.com.s3-website-eu-west-1.amazonaws.com/images/integration/plist-account.png)

+### Swift

+1. Follow the Manual Install and Add Your CleverTap Account Credentials steps above.
+2. Add the [CleverTapSDK-Bridging-Header.h](https://github.com/CleverTap/clevertap-ios-sdk/blob/master/SwiftStarterProject/CleverTapSDK-Bridging-Header.h) to your project.
+3. Add the path to the CleverTapSDK-Bridging-Header.h to the Objective-C Bridging Header section in your project's Build Settings.

 ## Example Usage
 To run the example StarterProject, clone the repo, and run `pod install` from the StarterProject directory.
 Then open the StarterProject.xcworkspace, add your CleverTap account credentials to the Info.plist and build and run.

 For non-Cocoapods folks, check out the example StarterProjectManualInstall.

+For Swfit, please refer to the example SwiftStarterProject.